 The failure-risk model in this paper can be regarded as a special case of the models with Markov-modulated demand.
 Here demand in each period is a Bernoulli random variable, and if demand ever becomes zero, it stays zero for the rest of the planning horizon.
-While it is known that under certain regularity conditions, the state-dependent (s, S) policy is optimal for such systems with fixed production costs, the special structure of the demand process in a clinical trial supply chain allows us to develop much stronger results (e.g., equivalence to W-W model) and new insights (e.g., impact of failure risk).
+While it is known that under certain regularity conditions, the state-dependent (s, S) policy is optimal for such systems with fixed production costs, the special structure of the demand process in a clinical trial supply chain allows us to develop much stronger results (e.g., equivalence to

+W-W model) and new insights (e.g., impact of failure risk).

 The demand structure in this paper is similar to those analyzed in the inventory models with "sudden death obsolescence".
 Brown, et al. (1964) introduces the model under periodicreview where demand may cease at an uncertain future date.
 A Bayesian procedure is employed to update demand distribution and a dynamic program is proposed to find the optimal solution.
 Pierskalla (1969) considers a model with stochastic demand and convex cost functions, and shows that the base-stock policy is optimal.
 Song and Zipkin (1996) generalizes the model to treat Markov-modulated demand.
 Katok, et al. (2001) considers a model similar to ours but with random demand.
 To derive simple heuristic solutions, the authors analyzed their model with deterministic demand and found that it is a variant of the W-W model.
-Their paper proves only the zero-inventory property for this model and derives a heuristic solution to the stochastic problem based on this property.
-Katok and Xu (2001) provides more details on the mathematic model and technical development which expand the Katok, et al. (2001) paper.
-While we study a similar model (with some differences on the cost structure) as the previous two papers, our paper takes the analysis of the deterministic demand case further by proving the full equivalence of production planning in a demand failure environment to a re-parameterized Wagner-Whitin model.
-We also leverage this equivalence to characterize the effect of failure on lot sizing decisions and show conditions under which savings may be achieved.
-Lastly, a few author have studied sudden death obsolescence models in continuous time with deterministic demand and developed EOQ types of solutions, see, David, et al (1997) and references therein.
+Both this paper and a similar study of obsolescence by Jain and Silver (1994) prove only the zero-inventory property for the deterministic model and derive heuristic solutions to the stochastic problem based on this property.
+Katok and Xu (2001) provides more details on the mathematical model and technical development which expand the Katok, et al. (2001) paper.
+While we study a similar model (with some differences on the cost structure) as the previous three papers, our paper takes the analysis of the deterministic demand case further by proving the full equivalence of production planning in a demand failure environment to a re-parameterized Wagner-Whitin model.
+We also leverage this equivalence to characterize properties of the optimal solution.
+Lastly, a few authors have studied sudden death obsolescence models in continuous time with deterministic demand and developed EOQ types of solutions, see, David, et al (1997) and references therein.

 To overcome the complexities of existing stochastic obsolescence models, we study failure in the supply chain by focusing on a particular type of demand uncertainty that we term demand failure.
 Demand failure is defined as the sudden ceasing of a deterministic nonstationary demand stream.
-While the point of failure is not known, we do assume that failure probabilities in each period are known (reference ???).
+While the point of failure is not known, we do assume that failure probabilities in each period are known (see DiMasi 2001).
 By employing the assumption of demand failure, we are able to yield both clean and insightful results.
 As Song and Zipkin (1996) note in their study of obsolescence, which assumes a stochastic demand stream with random lifetime, clean results are not forthcoming in fully stochastic models: